The Atlass Programme

 As a result of completing the course, participants will receive a BCU accredited Level 6 certificate of their training.

-The follow up days are an opportunity to share experiences and reflect on the practical application of the main concepts of the Atlass programme in practice, and what they found useful in practice as well as any barriers they faced.
+During the follow-up days, we take a deeper look at the causative factor of and the impact that carer stress has upon the relationship and our responses to crisis situations.
+There is also an opportunity to share experiences and reflect on the practical application of the main concepts of the Atlass programme in practice, what participants found useful, as well as any barriers they faced.

 Delegates will share their stress management plans and receive feedback from their peers in a relaxed, solution-focused discussion.
-This also provides an opportunity to receive feedback on assignments before they are submitted for certification.
+This also provides an opportunity to receive feedback on presentation assessment ahead of final assessment and subsequent certification.

 Follow-Up Sessions